Apros7/AI-Projects/Pathfinding  Algorithms/README.md

 ![](recordings/random_solver.gif) | ![](recordings/circle_solver.gif) | ![](recordings/heuristic_solver.gif) | None

 ## More challenging simulations:
-Only tiles 5 distance away from a visited tile can be seen.
+A few things has been added to the baseline simulation to make the environment harder:

-### Fog
+- Fog: Only tiles 5 distance away from a visited tile can be seen.

 ## Notes for myself
 - Maybe train some deep RL on this?